spmeesseman/vscode-taskexplorer/README.md

 * v1.7 - Two view types!! - Use one or both of either SideBar View and/or Explorer Tray.
 * v1.6 - Progress icons for running tasks
 * v1.6 - Stop execution button for running tasks
-* v1.5 - Ant task provider - Open and launch Ant targets as tasks
+* v1.5 - Ant task provider - Open and launch ANT targets as tasks
 * v1.4 - Open and launch TSC tasks
 * v1.3 - Open and launch Visual Studio Code tasks
 * v1.2 - Convenient layout - groups all tasks by project folder, by task file, by task
+* v1.1 - Supports multi-root or single-root workspaces
 * v1.0 - Open and launch NPM scripts as tasks

 ## Coming Soon